mskcc/phoenix/README.md

 ## Credits

-nf-core/phoenix was originally written by C. Allan Bolipata.
+phoenix was originally written by C. Allan Bolipata.

 We thank the following people for their extensive assistance in the development of this pipeline: